What is a solo practice?

 The decision between a very own solo private practice and group practice hinges on several factors.
 Financially, solo practice demands a strong foundation for managing loans and covering initial costs.
 Group practices might offer shared resources and overhead expenses, potentially reducing the financial burden.

 Beyond finances, consider your personality and practice style.
 Do you crave independence and minimal social interaction?
 A solo practice might be ideal.
 However, a more established group practice setting could be more fulfilling if you value collaboration and learning from colleagues.
-New graduates might find the support and experience-sharing in a group practice advantageous.
+New graduates might find the support and experience of sharing in a group practice advantageous.